ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 The first cousin to the 1-1 is the skip-level meeting.
 I was first introduced to this concept when reading Camille Fournier's book ["The Manager's Path"](https://www.amazon.com/Managers-Path-Leaders-Navigating-Growth/dp/1491973897)

 When you are a manager of managers it is important to understand
-- How managers are performing
+- How your managers are performing
 - How people are doing under your managers
 - Are there any process/performance issues that are being "managed up", which you do not have insight to